victor-porcar/Tech-Talk-Arthas-Tool/README.md

 This is an overview of the [Arthas](https://arthas.aliyun.com/en/) tool, which is a complete set of diagnostic tools to troubleshoot JVM issues on the fly.

-It is open sourced project by Alibaba.   → GitHub [here](https://github.com/alibaba/arthas)
+It is an open source project by Alibaba.   → GitHub [here](https://github.com/alibaba/arthas)

 The doc is available [here](https://arthas.aliyun.com/en/doc)<br/>